-Fall not into the trap of thinking the organizing product aisle will organize your life.
+Fall not into the trap of thinking organizing products will organize your life.
 The only thing that will help you get organized is making no-nonsense decisions about your stuff.

-Think about organizing as a two-step process:
+I think about organizing as a two-step process:

 Step 1: Minimize down to what you truly use and love.